lwanger/cooked_input/docs/tutorial.rst

 .. note::

-    The :func:`process_value` function take an input value as a parameter and runs all of the `get_input` processing steps on the value (i.e. runs steps 2--5 above.)
-This is useful for applying the same cooked_input cleaning, conversion and validation to value from GUI forms, web forms or for data cleaning.
+    The :func:`process_value` function runs all of the `get_input` processing steps on a value (i.e. runs steps 2--5 above.)
+This is useful for applying the same cooked_input cleaning, conversion and validation to values received from GUI forms, web forms or for data cleaning (from files or databases.)
 The `validate_tk` example shows how `process` can be used to validate an input in a GUI.

-    Similarly, the :func:`validate` function can be used to just the validation step on a value.
-These two functions are very handy as it allows you to use the same business logic (i.e. ``cooked_input`` code) between the command line and a GUI.
+    Similarly, the :func:`validate` function can be used to just perform the validation step on a value.
+These two functions are very handy as they allow the same business logic (i.e. ``cooked_input`` code) to be used between input from the command line and other sources.

 Custom Cleaners, Convertors and Validators:
 ===========================================

-Writing custom cleaners, convertors and validators is easy in cooked_input.
-For this example we will create a custom class to represent an interval (i.e. a range of numbers).
+Writing custom cleaners, convertors and validators is easy in ``cooked_input``.
+To demonstrate, we will create a custom convertor and validator for a simple class to represent an interval (i.e. a range of numbers):

 .. code-block:: python

     class Interval(object):
         def __init__(self, min_val, max_val):
-            # Interval is a complex number with the minimum and maximum values in the real imaginary parts respectively
+            # represent the interval as a complex number with the minimum
+            # and maximum values as the real imaginary parts respectively
             self.interval = complex(min_val, max_val)

-We can create a convertor function to convert strings of the format "x:y" (where x and y are integers) to an Interval.
+We can create a convertor function to convert a string with the format "x:y" (where x and y are integers) to an Interval.
+Cooked_input convertor functions are inherited from the :class:`Convertor` baseclass and implement two methods.
-A cooked_input convertor function has two methods.
-The __init__ method sets up any context variables for the convertor (none in this case) and calls super on the baseclass.
-All Cleaners, convertors and validators are callable objects in Python, meaning they define a __call__ method.
-The __call__ method is called to convert the value, and takes three
+The ``__init__`` method sets up any context variables for the convertor (none in this case) and calls super on the Convertor baseclass.
+All cleaners, convertors and validators are callable objects in Python, meaning they define the ``__call__`` method.
+The __call__ method is called to convert the value, and takes three parameters:
-parameters:

     * **value**: the value string to convert
     * **error_callback**: an error callback function used to report conversion problems